nojronatron/nojronatron.github.io/continuing-education/docker-learnings.md

 - Host resources are leveraged without full bi-directional sharing.
 - A lightweight environment that is bound in isolation from the host but allowed to leverage the hosts resources.

+Docker File:

-Docker File: New project that describes the base image, run commands, copy files and folders into the image, run a script/file within the image to setup or configure and run the service that the Container will house.
-Change _docker file_ in order to alter an image _build_.
+- New project that describes the base image, run commands, copy files and folders into the image.
+- Also describes how to run a script/file within the image to setup or configure and run a service that the Container will house.
+- Default name 'Docker.' (no extension).
+- Change docker file contents to alter an image _build_.
+- Docker build command can point to a Dockerfile in a separate directory by setting the unnamed 'Path' argument (usually `.` for `Docker.`).

 Image: The thing our Container runs from.
 Usually a `tag` is needed to define which image _version_ to use.
 Images are immutable and cannot be changed.
 Build a new version of the Image using a Dockerfile, instead.